-Click on the records to read more about these companies
+Click on the above records to hear their stories.
+Scroll down to read

 Small independent companies quickly filled the void that was created when the Majors decided to abandon the black record market.
 These companies were usually one or two person operations who handled the talent, production and business ends.